 - Your repayment patterns

-If those patters are alright, then you can get access to a reasonable amount of cash very fast to take care of your urgent but calculated financial obligations.
+If the patterns are correct, you can easily access a reasonable amount of cash to care for your urgent but calculated financial obligations.

 This fact reiterates the importance of only using such allocations for worthy purposes and only when you’re sure of repayment.